openebs/community/GOVERNANCE.md

 * Activities that move the project towards graduation status

 #### Becoming a Maintainer
-To become a Maintainer you need to demonstrate continued committment, responsiveness and availability to the OpenEBS project.
+To become a Maintainer you need to demonstrate continued commitment, responsiveness and availability to the OpenEBS project.
 For example:

 * Participate in discussions, contributions, code and documentation reviews for three months or more
 * Perform reviews of and contribute to non-trivial pull requests